Sybio/ImageWorkshop/README.md

 # ================================

 ### Summary and features
-Most flexible PHP class to work with images using the GD Library
+Really flexible and easy-to-use PHP class to work with images using the GD Library

 http://phpimageworkshop.com/

 ### Latest updates

+**Version 1.2.5 - 2012-09-21**
+- Adding ImageWorkshop on http://travis-ci.org/ for controlled continuous integration

 **Version 1.2.5 - 2012-09-18**
 - Fixing the only one known bug that we are tracking for a long time: you can know